sfosc/sfosc/content/sfosc-book/rawls_for_foss.md

   goods in our community.
 (If it wasn’t for their initial decision to create a community in the first place, there would be no community.)
-* *Developers*: people with the technical ability and desire to improve the software.
-Either for their own benefit or the benefit of their employer.
+* *Developers*: people with the technical ability and desire to improve the software; for their own benefit, the benefit of their employer, the desire to be active in the community or a combination of these.
 * *Contributors*: those who engage in the work of making the software better by not by writing code.
 They might file bug reports, compile release notes, write documentation, answer questions, etc.
-* *Evangelists*: people who benefit by raising their own profile by telling others about the benefits of the software.
+* *Champions*: people who promote the benefits of the software and benefit by gaining visibility and authority.
 * *Non-Commercial Users*: folks who use the software to solve their own problems.
 Distinct in that they are not solving the problem of how to generate wealth with the software.